Branding

 • There are no suggestions because the search field is empty.

-Green marketing is one of the biggest marketing and business trends.
-The environment is an important concern for a large number of consumers and is leading to major changes in consumption habits and marketing strategies.
+The environment is an important concern for a large number of consumers and has led to major changes in consumption habits and marketing strategies.
 If brands don't want to be left behind, they have to take good note.
-Let’s dive into 5 common green marketing strategies.
+Focusing on your product's origin, using sustainable packaging and communicating action are some of the strategies of this kind of marketing.

 What Is Green Marketing